 Dried Fish camps

-In Bengali, “shabar” or “khoti” implies DF production camp, organized and managed by local fishers in the Sundarbans and East Medinipur coastal strip.
-Shabar, in Sundarbans, is the main functional space wherein small-scale fishermen and workers from neighbouring villages assemble and allot their days and nights in fish drying activities (figure 1).
-In broader sense, shabar is “democratically organized” fish landing and processing site which, for many instances, corresponds to DF cooperatives in Bengal.
-It succours the interests and involvements of many stakeholders including shabar/khoti owner, fishers, labourers, moneylenders, local wholesalers, fish vendors and local service providers.
-Different activities are dispersed across spreading, sorting and gathering DF while more experienced fishers, apparently camp owners, earn their fortune from investing capital in the business, more socially vulnerable communities mainly women and children are employed as hired labourers on daily wage basis, popularly known as hajira workers implying “no works no pay”.
+In Bengali, a “shabar” or “khoti” is a DF production camp, organized and managed by local fishers in the Sundarbans and East Medinipur coastal strip.
+Shabar, in the Sundarbans, is the main functional space wherein small-scale fishermen and workers from neighbouring villages assemble and allot their days and nights to fish drying activities (figure 1).
+In a broader sense, shabar is “democratically” organized fish landing and processing site which, in many instances, corresponds to DF cooperatives in Bengal.
+It is the site where the interests and involvements of many stakeholders come together, including shabar/khoti owner, fishers, labourers, moneylenders, local wholesalers, fish vendors and local service providers.
+Different activities are dispersed across spreading, sorting and gathering DF while more experienced fishers, apparently camp owners, earn their fortune from investing capital in the business, more socially vulnerable communities mainly women and children are employed as hired labourers on daily wage basis, popularly known as hajira workers implying “no work no pay”.